Mentalab-hub/explorepy/docs/usage.rst

 If the device is not found it will raise an error.

-Explorepy allows users to use either pybluez or Explorepy's SDK as the Bluetooth interface (default BT backend is pybluez).
-To change the
-BT interface, use the following code. ::
+Explorepy allows users to use either pybluez or Explorepy's SDK as the Bluetooth interface (in Windows and Ubuntu, the default BT backend is pybluez and in MacOS, the default BT backend is SDK).
+To change the BT interface, use the following code. ::

     explorepy.set_bt_interface('sdk')